pivotal/docs-tap/cli-plugins/build-service/command-reference/tanzu_build-service_clusterstack_list.hbs.md

 # tanzu build-service clusterstack list

-This command lists cluster stacks.
+This topic tells you how to use the Tanzu Build Service CLI `tanzu build-service clusterstack status` command to list cluster stacks.

 ## Synopsis